woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 2. UKF.cpp:
   * initializes the Unscented Kalman filter
   * defines the predict and update functions
-  * calls the predict funciton
+  * calls the predict function
   * calls the update function for either the lidar or radar sensor measurement
 3. tools.cpp
   * function to calculate RMSE